123outerme/Sorcery-of-SDL/readme.txt

+> Building / Running <
+To build on Windows, first:
+Unzip this file.
+Use a Command Prompt window to navigate to the location you just unzipped to, and if you're on Windows, run a_WindowsBuild.bat.
+If you're on Linux, run a_LinuxBuild.sh.
+To run on Windows, you can double click on the .exe file you just built or the shortcut on the Desktop.
+To run on Linux, you can execute the file you made, or type in sourun in bash from anywhere and it'll launch.

 > Legal Stuff <
 The font file used is a slightly modified version of a font that is © 2016 VileR, and his fonts are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.